BuildingLogiX/DataLynX/docs/index.md

 ---

-## 📧 Support & Contact
+## 📧 Licensing, Support, & Contact

-This documentation — and DataLynX itself — is maintained by BuildingLogiX.
+**DataLynX** is proprietary software developed and owned by **BuildingLogiX**.

-For questions, technical support, or feedback:
+For questions, licensing, technical support, or feedback:

 📧 **Email:** [technical.support@buildinglogix.net](mailto:technical.support@buildinglogix.net)

 ---

-## 📄 License
+## 📄 License & Copyright

-Documentation © BuildingLogiX.
+- **Software:** DataLynX © 2025 BuildingLogiX.
 All rights reserved.
+- **Documentation:** © 2025 BuildingLogiX.
+All rights reserved.

+DataLynX is licensed software.
+Unauthorized copying, distribution, modification, or use of this software without a valid license from BuildingLogiX is strictly prohibited.